projectblacklight/blacklight_range_limit/README.md

 ### Manual Javascript setup is not hard

 The installer could have trouble figuring out how to add Javascript to your particular setup.
-In the end, all you need is `blacklight-range-limit` either importmap-pinned (with it's chart.js dependency), or added to your package.json, and then, in a file that has access to the `Blacklight` import:
+In the end, all you need is `blacklight-range-limit` either importmap-pinned (with its chart.js dependency), or added to your package.json, and then, in a file that has access to the `Blacklight` import:

     import BlacklightRangeLimit from "blacklight-range-limit";
     BlacklightRangeLimit.init({ onLoadHandler: Blacklight.onLoad });